Thoriso-Khutswane/Offensive-Security-VAPT-Lab/README.md

 ## Overview

-This repository documents the practical implementation of my Honours Research Project in Computer Science at North‑West University, as well as my three‑month practical work experience at Momentum Group Limited.
+This repository documents the practical implementation of my Honours Research Project in Computer Science at North‑West University, as well as my three‑month practical work experience at Momentum Group Limited as a junior pen-tester.

 The project focuses on performing **Vulnerability Assessment and Penetration Testing (VA-PT)** on both: